Armband

 Spanish footballer Iker Casillas wearing a captain's armband for the Spanish national team.

 American football player Kevin Grady wearing an armband that displays the Adidas corporate logo.

 Uniforms associated with the Nazi Party and Third Reich frequently included armbands.

 An armband is a piece of material worn around the arm.
 They may be worn for pure ornamentation, or to mark the wearer as belonging to group, or as insignia having a certain rank, status, office or role, or being in a particular state or condition.
 Sprung armbands, known as sleeve garters, have been used by men to keep overlong sleeves from dropping over the hands and thereby interfering with their use.
 Armbands may also refer to inflatable armbands used to assist flotation for swimmers or for use with sphygmomanometers, in which case they are generally referred to as cuffs.

 Variation

-Bronze Age armbands have been found made from bronze (sometimes gilded) and jet.
-Some were constructed so that it would have been impossible to remove them.

 When used as part of a military uniform it is called a brassard.
 Uniforms serving other purposes such as to identify members of clubs, societies or teams may also have armbands for certain ranks or functions.
 An armband might identify a group leader, a team captain, or a person charged with controlling or organizing an event.

 Police departments in Asia use armbands for a "traffic reflection armband" or marking a type of unit.

 Journalists in Asia use an armband to mark themselves, similar to a press badge.

 Armbands are sometimes used to indicate political affiliations or to identify the wearer with an ideology or social movement.